These tools listed by category will help you understand their purpose and important usage when paper crafting.

 Paint brush – If you have a stray bit of embossing powder where it doesn’t belong on your design, a stiff bristle paint brush is a great tool to delicately brush the powder away.

-Locking Paper Punches – Come in many decorative designs that often match a specific stamp in a stamp set and will punch cardstock or foil into useful shapes to create layers, labels, and imaginative shapes.
+Locking Paper Punches – These come in many decorative designs that often match a specific stamp in a stamp set and will punch cardstock or foil into useful shapes to create layers, labels, and imaginative shapes.
+The punch has a sharp cutting edge when pushed down cuts through the paper and then when released the shape is made.
+Some punches can create intricate corder designs.

 Centering Ruler – Is a ruler that starts with 0 in the center and then incrementally spaced markings (usually fractions of an inch in the USA) go to the ends on both sides of the 0.
 The ruler can be made of flexible, transparent material or from clear acrylic (plexiglass), These rulers help you find where the middle is of the piece of paper you are working with.